Semantic search for 100M+ galaxy images using AI-generated captions: Methodology

 To construct our training dataset, we sample 300,000 galaxy images brighter than 19 magnitudes in $r$-band.
-We keep the selection simple, a single brightness cut to remove faint sources, and we do not build the training set from curated rare-object catalogs (e.g., Galaxy Zoo, strong lens lists), so the model stays general rather than biased toward any one target class.
-We split our sampling across telescopes to demonstrate that our search can work across different imaging modalities, 120,000 from HSC (PDR3 Wide~\citep{Aihara_2022}) and 180,000 from Legacy Survey (DR10 South~\citep{legacy}).
-This data is sourced from the Multi Modal Universe (MMU) dataset, which has been pre-processed to remove non-galaxy sources and low quality images~\citep{MultimodalUniverse2024}.
-The final dataset consists of 160$\times$160 pixel cutouts with 5 channels for HSC and 4 channels for Legacy Survey.
-We turn each multi-band cutout into a color image for the VLMs by putting the bands on the same scale, mapping ($z$,$r$,$g$) bands to (R,G,B), and applying a standard transformation for galaxy images from~\cite{Lupton_2004} so faint features show up without blowing out bright features.
-Using the optimal prompt–model configuration identified through our evaluation framework (i.e., \texttt{gpt-4.1-mini} with the prompt in Appendix Fig.~\ref{fig:prompt}), we generate descriptions for each image.
-These textual descriptions are subsequently embedded using OpenAI's \texttt{text-embedding-3-large}~\citep{openai_text_embedding_3_large_announcement}.
-After excluding overlap with downstream benchmarks, 255,948 galaxies receive embedded descriptions and are used for training, with generation and embedding costs totaling $\sim$\$150.
+We keep the selection simple, a single brightness cut to remove faint sources, and we do not build the training set from curated rare-object catalogs (e.g., Galaxy Zoo or strong lens lists), so the model stays general rather than biased toward any one target class.
+We split our sampling across telescopes to demonstrate that our search can work across different imaging modalities, 120,000 from HSC (PDR3 Wide; \citealt{Aihara_2022}) and 180,000 from Legacy Survey (DR10 South; \citealt{legacy}).
+These images are drawn from the Multimodal Universe (MMU) dataset, which has been preprocessed to remove non-galaxy sources and low-quality images~\citep{MultimodalUniverse2024}.
+The final dataset consists of 160$\times$160 pixel cutouts with five channels for HSC and four channels for Legacy Survey.
+We turn each multi-band cutout into a color image for the VLMs by rescaling the bands, mapping ($z$,$r$,$g$) bands to (R,G,B), and applying an arcsinh stretch~\citep{Lupton_2004} to enhance faint features.
+Using the optimal prompt–model configuration identified through our evaluation framework (i.e., GPT-4.1-mini with the prompt in Fig.~\ref{fig:prompt}), we generate descriptions for each image.
+These textual descriptions are subsequently embedded using \texttt{text-embedding-3-large}~\citep{openai_text_embedding_3_large_announcement}.
+After excluding overlap with downstream benchmarks, 255,948 galaxies receive embedded descriptions and are used for training, with generation and embedding costs totaling $\sim$\$150 through the OpenAI API.